 - 1. BE EXTREMELY CAREFUL!
 The spindle is still rotating!
 Carefully pull the spindle cover lock to the left and, handling it from the top, open the spindle cover. - 2.
-Click on 'Water Adj' to turn on the three different water sources.
+Click on the 'Water' box to turn on the three different water sources.
+Next, click on the 'S' button to open the Sensors window.
+These are both located in the lower right quadrant of the screen.